ShuYa-Z/HANHTA/README.md

 ## Heterogeneous Graph Construction

-The heterogeneous graph contains multiple types of biomedical relationships on both the herb and target sides.
+The heterogeneous graph contains multiple types of relationships on both the herb and target sides.

 For herb-target association prediction, the implementation provides a control parameter, `include_herb_target`, for heterogeneous graph construction.

 When `include_herb_target` is enabled, herb-target and target-herb relations are included in the heterogeneous graph through the corresponding `htg` and `gth` relations.

-When evaluating held-out herb-target associations, the corresponding test associations are excluded from the graph used for model training.
-Thus, the held-out herb-target associations do not participate in the message-passing process through herb-target graph edges.

-This graph-construction mechanism is used to prevent the held-out herb-target associations from being directly incorporated into the heterogeneous graph during model training.
+During each evaluation, training herb-target associations are included in the heterogeneous graph and used for node embedding.
+Held-out test herb-target associations are excluded from these processes and are used only as ground-truth labels for final evaluation.

 ---